SiddhiApps/test-package/README.md

 # Test Package

-To test publishing a package on npm.
+To test publishing a package on both Github and npm.